neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 **Each message is represented as a PackStream structure**, that contains a fixed number of fields.

-The message type is denoted by the structure signature, a single byte value.
+The message type is denoted by the PackStream structure **tag byte** and each message is defined in the Bolt protocol.

 **Serialization is specified with PackStream Version 1.**